 To be clear, Black people aren’t the only ones who haven’t forgotten the queen’s real and involved history of colonialism.

-At least one white woman in the U.K. getting interviewed by CNN following news of Queen Elizabeth dying specifically cited “British colonial history” as a reason why she was neither “the biggest fan of the queen” nor “upset or overwhelmed by” her death.
+Notably, one white woman in the U.K. who was interviewed by CNN live on the air following news of Queen Elizabeth dying specifically cited “British colonial history” as a reason why she said she was neither “the biggest fan of the queen” nor “upset or overwhelmed by” her death.

-Another tweet suggested Queen Elizabeth’s death was the result of karma specifically for her role in maintaining the colonization of Africa.
-The tweet went viral without even mentioning Queen Elizabeth by name which speaks volumes.
+Another tweet suggested Queen Elizabeth’s death was the result of karma, specifically for her role in maintaining the colonization of Africa.
+The “For Africa” tweet went viral without even mentioning Queen Elizabeth.

 A closer look at Twitter’s rules suggests Anya may have been in violation of the app’s policy about “abuse/harassment,” which forbids “wishing or hoping that someone experiences physical harm.”

 (Even for someone who allowed physical harm to happen for extremely racist reasons.)

 However, there was no shortage of other tweets that echoed Anya’s language and remained live as of the time this article was published.